Responsive support without interrupting?

-But sometimes, once a baby is past the 4th trimester, rushing in at the first cry or whimper - while you may not want them to wake up so much they end up actually crying, can interrupt their natural pattern of gently stirring, rousing and then settling themselves back off to sleep.
+But sometimes, once a baby is past the initial few months, rushing in at the first cry or whimper - while you may not want them to wake up so much they end up actually crying, can interrupt their natural pattern of gently stirring, rousing and then settling themselves back off to sleep.
 Of course if they're just having a short nap and they're ready to wake up, then its time to go in and brightly greet them with praise for going off to sleep - "good sleeping little one, its lovely to see you again, I'm sure you feel much better after that nap!" or similar.

 Of course it is also important to be sure that there's not an obvious cause for their stirring, such as hunger, pain or needing a clean nappy first.
 In my workshops and when working 1:1 with parents, I often explain that we must keep in mind that our babies' initial form of communication with us is to cry.
 It of course, drives every instinct within us, to protect them and ensure they are safe and well - that's nature, and that is what keeps our babies safe and thriving.
-It is natural for babies and young children to cry out for a caregivers attention in the night, and also to not want to be left alone - (thousands of years ago if babies were left alone in caves they would be easy prey of course!) - so at all times I would still advise a balance of remaining responsive as well as letting them stir and resettle naturally without disturbing them straight away.
+It is natural for babies and young children to cry out for a caregivers attention in the night, and also to not want to be left alone - (thousands of years ago if babies were left alone in caves they would be easy prey of course!) - so at all times I would still advise a balance of remaining responsive as well as letting them stir and resettle naturally without disturbing them further.
+Babies can be noisy sleepers!